 2. With Main Dishes

 This recipe may also be a great companion for a main dish.
-Almost any meat main or even plant-based alternatives can be made even better with the addition of our mango avocado salsa.
+Almost any meat main or even plant-based alternatives can be made even better with the addition of our mango avocado salsa, as evidenced by this chicken with avocado salsa recipe.
 The fruity flavors of the salsa provide an interesting twist to the flavors you are used to.